-Echo360 now provides web or "browser-based" capture, a simplified method of creating a recording using any computer, using any of our supported browsers.
-While our Universal Capture software is a lot more feature-rich, our In-Browser recording feature can be run on any computer that supports browser use, including netbooks.
+EchoVideo now provides web or browser-based capture, a simplified method of creating a recording using any computer and any of our supported browsers.
+While our Universal Capture software is much more feature-rich, our In-Browser recording feature can be run on any computer that supports browser use, including netbooks.

 The requirements for using in-browser capture are:

-- Echo360 browser-based capture must be enabled on your Echo360 tenant.
+- EchoVideo browser-based capture must be enabled on your EchoVideo tenant.

-- You must be online and be in Echo360.
+- You must be online and be logged into EchoVideo during both recording and upload.

 - You must allow access to your computer's camera and microphone when requested.

-- You must NOT be using an Incognito window.
-While in-browser capture may work in incognito mode, if other tabs or browsers are also using it, there may be conflicts that Echo360 cannot provide warnings for through an incognito browser window.
+- You must not be using an Incognito window.
+While in-browser capture may work in incognito mode, if other tabs or browsers are also using it, there may be conflicts that EchoVideo cannot provide warnings for through an incognito browser window.

 To launch Browser Capture recording

-- Enter Echo360 the way you normally do.
+- Enter EchoVideo the way you normally do.

 - Click the Create button in the main navigation bar at the top of the screen.